-Gimbap (김밥, sometimes transliterated as Kimbap), literally means “laver and rice”.
-Loaded with fillings and rolled up like Futomaki sushi, Gimbap are a feast for the eyes as well as the mouth.
-In Seoul, there are Gimbap specialists, which vend these tasty morsels out of little holes-in-the-wall, and it’s often what I grab for a meal on the go while I’m there.
+Gimbap (김밥), or Kimbap, literally means "laver and rice".
+Loaded with fillings and rolled up in seaweed sheets like Futomaki sushi, Gimbap are a feast for the eyes as well as the mouth.
+In Seoul, there are Gimbap specialists, which vend these tasty morsels out of little holes-in-the-wall, and it's often what I grab for a meal on the go while I'm there.

-You might be thinking that gim looks a lot like nori, and you’d be right in that they are both made with laver, a type of algae, but that’s about where the similarity ends.
-Unlike nori, gim is thinner and more delicate, passing light like a green sheet of stained glass.
-With a crisp rustic texture that melts away into a briny pool of sesame oil seasoned deliciousness, gim is a truly delightful snack on its own that reminds me a bit of kale chips.
+You might be thinking that gim looks a lot like nori, and you'd be right in that they are both made with laver, a type of algae, but that's about where the similarity ends.
+Unlike nori, gim sheets are thinner and more delicate, passing light like a green pane of stained glass.
+With a crisp rustic texture that melts away into a briny pool of sesame oil-seasoned deliciousness, gim is a truly delightful snack on its own that reminds me a bit of kale chips.

 - 1 carrot (julienned)

 - 200 grams canned tuna (1 large can)

 - 1 ½ tablespoons gochujang